AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 Before you use or configure this capability, ensure the following:

 * The users are part of the appropriate user groups on each deployment.
-* For [!DNL Adobe Experience Manager] deployment types, one of the supported criteria is met.
+* For [!DNL Adobe Experience Manager] deployment types, one of the supported criteria is met. [!DNL Experience Manager] as a Cloud Service [!DNL Assets] works with [!DNL Experience Manager] 6.5.
 For more information about how this functionality works in [!DNL Experience Manager] 6.5, see [Connected Assets in [!DNL Experience Manager] 6.5 [!DNL Assets]](https://experienceleague.adobe.com/docs/experience-manager-65/assets/using/use-assets-across-connected-assets-instances.html).

   | |[!DNL Sites] as a [!DNL Cloud Service] | [!DNL Experience Manager] 6.5 [!DNL Sites] on AMS| [!DNL Experience Manager] 6.5 [!DNL Sites] on-premise|
   |---|---|---|---|